 Oftentimes mistaken to be interchangeable with digital marketing strategy or digital transformation strategy, digital strategy differs in terms of scope — that is, it focuses on the technology, not the marketing and/or promotion of the business, nor the culture of the company.

-A dive into digital strategy begets a few questions, according to this article from the Harvard Business Review:
+A dive into digital strategy begets a few questions, according to the Harvard Business Review:

 1. Does digital technology change the businesses you should be in?